 Postdocs, PhD students and undergraduate students interested in seismology projects and joining the DEEPSCAPE research group should not hesitate to get in touch to discuss possible projects and funding opportunities.

-PhD opportunities for October 2023 (deadline passed now)
+PhD opportunities for start in October 2024 (deadline now passed)

 Futurum educational resources on deep Earth seismology